mpv-player/mpv/DOCS/man/options.rst

         - ``null:// --lavfi-complex='life [vo]'``
           Conways' Life Game.

-    See the FFmpeg libavfilter documentation for details on the filter.
+    See the FFmpeg libavfilter documentation for details on the available filters.